-Learn all about Partnership agreements and why you need them for your startup here.
+Learn all about a Partnership agreement and why you need it for your startup and legal needs here.

-14. Not Keep Their Business Safe and Confidential
+14. Not Using Non-Disclosure Agreements to Keep Their Business Safe and Confidential

 Confidentiality agreements are important for businesses of all sizes.
-By having employees, contractors, and other business partners sign a confidentiality agreement, you can help protect your company’s proprietary information and trade secrets.
+They are also known as non-disclosure agreements.
+By having employees, independent contractors, and other business partners sign a confidentiality agreement, you can help protect your company’s proprietary information, business idea, and trade secrets.